James J. Storrow: Public service

+Storrow also took a keen interest in his city and became known for his advocacy of civil service, educational and legal reforms.
 Unlike many of his Boston Brahmin peers, Storrow rejected nativism and anti-Catholic, anti-Semitic and anti-immigrant prejudices.
 As its first president, he helped diversify the Boston Chamber of Commerce, as well as to establish a juvenile court.
 A prominent Democrat, Storrow also often served as a mediator between corporate interests, the city, and labor unions.